-Theatre Major/Minor Name: Da te Request Submitted: Group/Class: Project Name: CSU ID#: CSU Email Address: Requester Cell Phone: Requester's Relation to CSU (Circle One): Faculty/Staff Student ACTIVITY TYPE (Check All That Apply): Rehearsal Perfo Other: : rmance Meeting Master Cl ass/Wkshp Briefly explain how you will be using the space: SPACE OR SPACES REQUESTED (Check all that apply and supp ly other requested i info:) LOCATION LIST OUT ALL DAT LIST OUT ALL TIM CHOOSE: Black Box MB 521 Acting Studio MB 519 Seminar Room MB 255 Small Dance Studio MB 530 Large Dance Studio MB 523 1) REQUESTER IS RESPONSIBLE FOR AI USED.
-2) EVENINGS/WEEKENDS: Permission ma use do to security reasons.
-If granted for speci SPACE.
-If an evening or weekend is requested. y or may not be granted for use on nig al circumstances, REQUESTER IS RI hts and weekends, as the ESPONSIBLE FOR GE e space is not "open" for regular TTING ACCESS TO THE or special circumstance security clearance for 3) If the space is damaged, has items found m and monetary damages will become the respon access through Kate. issing, or is left unlocked or with door , 4) All activities must be processed through Ka ate Klotzbach (MB 263 / k.m.klotzbach h@csuohio.edu).
-Once a form is submitted, the dates will be ap Department reserves the right to alter approva ee automatic use of space.
-The 1) Signature of Theatre Major/Minor: Date: 2) FACULTY SPONSOR (REQUIRED before re step 3): Date: 3) Signature for Calendar Approval by Kate K lotzbach: Date:
+Theatre Major/Minor Name: Date Request Submitted: Group/Class: Project Name: CSU ID#: CSU Email Address: Requester Cell Phone: Requester's Relation to CSU (Circle One): Faculty/Staff Student ACTIVITY TYPE (Check All That Apply): Rehearsal Performance Other: Meeting Master Class/Wkshp

+Briefly explain how you will be using the space:

+SPACE OR SPACES REQUESTED (Check all that apply and supply other requested info:)

+LOCATION LIST OUT ALL DATES LIST OUT ALL TIMES # CSU attendees # Non-CSU attendees

+CHOOSE:

+Black Box MB 521

+Acting Studio MB 519

+Seminar Room MB 255

+Small Dance Studio MB 530

+Large Dance Studio MB 523

+1) REQUESTER IS RESPONSIBLE FOR ALL SET-UP, TEAR DOWN, STRIKE AND RESTORATION OF THE ITEMS/SPACES USED.

+2) EVENINGS/WEEKENDS: Permission may or may not be granted for use on nights and weekends, as the space is not "open" for regular use do to security reasons.
+If granted for special circumstances, REQUESTER IS RESPONSIBLE FOR GETTING ACCESS TO THE SPACE.
+If an evening or weekend is requested, it is up to the requestor to get access through a pre-arrangement with a faculty/staff member, or special circumstance security clearance for access through Kate.

+3) If the space is damaged, has items found missing, or is left unlocked or with doors propped open, the right to future use may be taken away and monetary damages will become the responsibility of the requestor.

+4) All activities must be processed through Kate Klotzbach (MB 263 / k.m.klotzbach@csuohio.edu).

+Once a form is submitted, the dates will be approved or denied via email.
+Form submission does not guarantee automatic use of space.
+The Department reserves the right to alter approval based on Dept needs throughout the semester.

+1) Signature of Theatre Major/Minor: Date: 2) FACULTY SPONSOR (REQUIRED before step 3): Date: 3) Signature for Calendar Approval by Kate Klotzbach: Date: